-Based on benefit costs, retiree contributions, and the assumptions shown in Section V, the City's expected cash costs and participant counts (based on enrollment as of July 1, 2015) are projected below.
-The projected amounts are shown by year through 2044 and then every ten years after 2051.
-The participant counts and cash costs include all benefits.
+Based on benefit costs, retiree contributions, and the assumptions shown in Section V, the City's expected cash costs are projected below.
+The projected amounts are shown by year through 2045 and then every ten years after 2052.
+The cash costs include all benefits.